neuronflicker/CTF/UCF/Pwn_LogMeIn/README.md

 jz     short loc_400AB5  ; This jumps to the 'invalid' code if zero
 ```

 So `eax` is given the contents of `rax` and then essentially ANDed with itself.
-If this results in zero (meaning the value in eax has to be zero), then we jump into the `Invalid login information.` section of the code.
+If this results in zero (meaning the value in `eax` has to be zero), then we jump into the `Invalid login information.` section of the code.

 To see if it's any clearer, I also used Ghidra to disassemble to C:

 ![C version of the code](disassemble1.png)

-It seems that the variable I named `input_p` is initially created as an `int` pointer which pints to 1 chunk of array of 44 (0x2c) bytes in size.
+It seems that the variable I named `input_p` is initially created as an `int` pointer which points to 1 chunk of memory of 44 (0x2c) bytes in size.

 Up to 20 (0x14) characters are then read in for the username using `fgets`.
 These are stored at location `input_p + 1`.